sc18zs/csci596_final_project/README.md

 Step-by-Step Plan for Optimizing MD Simulation Using Hilbert or Morton Curves：
 - Improve memory access locality and minimize cache misses by reordering particles based on spatial locality.
-- Reduce inter-node communication by aligning particle data with processor boundaries.
 - Use performance analysis tools to monitor cache hit rates and overall execution time.
 Compare results with the baseline (non-optimized approach) to verify the impact of reordering.

 ## Previous work